GitMurf/masonry-vanilla/README.md

 # masonry-vanilla

-This theme applies the Masonry layout to a Vanilla / Plain Roam Graph (i.e., no other CSS)
+This theme applies the Masonry layout to a Vanilla / Plain Roam Graph (i.e., no other CSS).

 ## Contributions / Inspiration